 - 1. Update project cost estimates.
-For any project experiencing cost increases exceeding 10% of the originally contracted amount, a revised cost estimate must be submitted to OCTA.
+For any project experiencing cost increases exceeding 10% percent of the originally contracted amount, a revised cost estimate must be submitted to OCTA.
 This is applicable even if the increase is within the overall grant allocation amount. - 2.
 Review the project delivery schedule - 3.
-Determine the project's continued viability - 4.
-Verify project operations and maintenance expenditures (Environmental Cleanup Program)
+Determine the project's continued viability - Verify project operations and maintenance expenditures (e.g. Environmental Cleanup Program) - 4.5.
+Discuss any potential issues with fund sources committed as match against the competitive funds

 Prior to each review meeting, OCTA staff will distribute a list of active projects to each local agency.
 Each agency will be contacted and asked to participate in the upcoming review where each agency's project schedules, cost estimates, and scope will be reviewed.
 Agencies will be given the opportunity to request program changes (e.g., delaying and advancing funds from one fiscal year to another) and each adjustment will be considered on a case-by-case basis.
 The agency should be prepared to explain any changes and provide all necessary supporting documentation.
-Generally, the local agency is responsible for the implementation of the projects as approved by OCTA, however consideration will be given for circumstances beyond the lead agency's control that affect scope, cost or schedule.
+Generally, the local agency is responsible for the implementation of the projects as approved by OCTA, however consideration will be given for circumstances beyond the lead agency's control that affect scope, cost, or schedule.

-Based on the semi-annual meetings, OCTA staff will develop and present recommendations for project adjustments to the TSC and TAC.
-Requests for project changes (delays, advancements, scope modifications) will be considered on an individual basis.
+Based on the semi-annual review meetings, OCTA staff will develop and present recommendations for project adjustments to the TSC and TAC.
+Requests for project changes (delays, advancements, scope modifications, etc.) will be considered on an individual basis.
 The following action plan has been developed for the semi-annual review process:

-- Require jurisdictions to submit status reports, project worksheets, and supporting documentation to OCTA for all project adjustments. - Require local agencies to abide by Time Extension Policy:
+• Require jurisdictionslocal agencies to submit status reports, project worksheets, and supporting documentation to OCTA for all project adjustments.

-- Agencies may request a delay of up to 24 months per allocation.
-Jurisdictions will be required to justify this request and seek approval of OCTA staff, Technical Steering Committee (TSC), and the TAC as part of the semi-annual review process. - Approved schedule changes will require an update of the local jurisdiction's seven-year CIP and the OCTA cooperative funding agreement. - Evidence of Council approval (resolution, minute order, or notification) must be provided prior to OCTA Board approval of delays. - An administrative extension may be granted for expiring M2 funds for a project phase that is clearly engaged in the procurement process (advertised but not yet awarded). - Agencies that have requested Fast Track funding cannot request time extensions.
+- Require local agencies to abide by Time Extension Policy: - Agencies may request a delay of up to 24 months per allocationgrant.
+JurisdictionsLocal agencies will be required to justify this request and seek approval of OCTA staff, Technical Steering Committee (TSC), and the TAC, and the Board as part of the semi-annual review process. - Approved schedule changes will require an update of the local jurisdiction's seven-year CIP and the OCTA cooperative funding agreement. - Evidence of Council approval (resolution, minute order, or notification) must be provided prior to OCTA Board approval of delays. - An administrative extension may be granted for expiring M2 funds for a project phase that is clearly engaged in the procurement process (advertised but not yet awarded). - Agencies that have requested Fast Track funding cannot request time extensions.